xiang-chen-git/CouseraCertification/README.md

 # CouseraCertification
-##This is a collection of all my Cousera Certification
+##This is a collection of all my Cousera Certifications
 - Algorithms: Design and Analysis                                      Stanford University , Certified,  Grade: 99.2%
 - Data structures: Measuring and Optimizing Performance                UCSanDiego , Certified,  Grade: 99.7%
 - Advanced Data Structures and Algorithms                              Peking University, Certified,  Grade: 95.2%